- The History of Mala Beads

-How To Choose Mala Beads
+- How to Wear Mala Beads

-Choosing mala beads is an exciting process along your journey of spiritual growth, manifesting goals and dreams, healing, or to enhance your meditation practice.
+Choosing mala beads is an exciting process along your journey of spiritual growth, manifesting goals and dreams, healing, or to enhance your meditation practice.Â

 Hello, my name is Heather, I'm an Artisan Jeweler and Certified Meditation Teacher and practitioner.
 I've been making mala's and spiritual jewelry for 13 years and in this guide, I've highlighted the most common considerations when selecting the perfect mala for yourself or a gift recipient.
-From the technical aspects to the metaphysical healing properties, you'll find everything you need to know about choosing a mala necklace or bracelet in the sections outlined below.
+From the technical aspects to the metaphysical healing properties, you'll find everything you need to know about choosing a mala necklace or bracelet in the sections outlined below.Â

 Content: Types | Size & Style | Intuition | Color | Intention | Gemstones | Gifts